-Between 2011 and 2012, the National Park Service rehabilitated the island's 75 year-old water tower.
+Between 2011 and 2012, the National Park Service rehabilitated the island's 75-year-old water tower.
 The Alcatraz water tower is a 250,000 gallon elevated steel water tank designed in 1939 by the Chicago Bridge and Iron Works.
 In 1940, the Federal Bureau of Prisons purchased the tower and contractors erected it on the island.
 Since the Prison closed in 1963, the empty steel water tank and tower had not been maintained and has experienced significant deteriorated from exposure to the harsh marine environment.

-Native American Occupation Graffiti
+Native American Occupation Evidence

 The Park has many Alcatraz Island documents that provide more in-depth information about the island's historic buildings and cultural landscapes.

-Last updated: March 14, 2019
+Last updated: August 28, 2019